 A time value resulting from the roll-up of a group of records from a given time period.
 For example “bucket by week”.

-This option allows you to add a goal to your visualizations.
-In the example below, the bars that have reached the goal are displayed in green.
+This option allows you to add a goal to your number or line chart.
+In the example below, you can see the data points inside the goal shaded area.

 From the following visualization types, select you want to configure: